GOST-UA/lora_device_lib/readme.md

 1. Define `LORA_USE_PLATFORM_CMAC`
 2. Define `struct lora_cmac_ctx` to suit the platform implementation
 3. Implement `LoraCMAC_init`, `LoraCMAC_update`, and `LoraCMAC_finish` to wrap platform implementation

+### Customise lora_radio_sx1272

+- define LORA_RADIO_SX1272_USE_BOOST

+    - Define this symbol if your hardware makes use of the BOOST pin
+    - If not defined, radio will use the RFO pin

 ## License